WIC / Community Nutrition Services

 The following information is required to be reviewed at the appointment:

-- Birth certificate or hospital footprints for infants and/or children
+- Birth certificates or hospital footprints for infants and/or children

 - Proof of income – two recent wage stubs, Public Aid Card, Income Tax